MOJO: DA FLOODS

-Mojo: Da Floods is an animated short film that introduces a world in which the rituals of Black culture shape geological phenomena.
-The film is a portal into a speculative ecology where vast machines operated by music producers hover over a floodplain landscape, using bass notes from amplified music to vibrate bodies of water.
-These vibrations form cymatic patterns in the water used to visually mix and master sound.
+Mojo: Da Floods is an animated Afrofuturist Geomyth exhibited as a single-channel short film.
+The animation depicts a speculative ecology where a Trap artist controls an entire watershed through his mixing board.
+Vast machines operated by music producers hover over a floodplain landscape, using bass notes from amplified music to vibrate bodies of water.
+Cymatic patterns in the water are used to visually mix and master sound.
 Spillage from the process irrigates surrounding soil and flora distributed by seed-dropping drones.
 Through the production of music, the ecological system is sustained and the landscape is transformed.
-The film is one of a series of animated vignettes that depict a world where ecosystems and landscapes are birthed by the movement of black bodies in space.
+The film is one of a series of animated vignettes that depict a world where ecosystems and landscapes are birthed by rituals of contemporary Black culture.